“Wear gratitude like a cloak and it will feed every corner of your life.”

 Each thank-you is a holy offering.

-And the Universe listens.
+The Universe listens.

 It always listens.